 What Do Betta Stress Stripes Look Like

-Stress lines are usually more prominent on female betta fish and often misinterpreted as breeding lines, but males can also get stress lines.
+Betta stress lines are usually more prominent on female betta fish and often misinterpreted as breeding lines, but males can also get stress lines.

 It is important to note that your betta can also be stressed without the presence of stress stripes, and you will have to rely on other signs and symptoms.